-“The City on the Circle,” Sebring extends the same warm welcome it has since it’s founding in 1912 by Ohio industrialist, George Sebring.
+Known as “The City on the Circle”, Sebring extends the same warm welcome it has since its founding in 1912 by Ohio industrialist George Sebring.
 This pioneer designed a circular plan as a focal point for the entire lakeside community.
 Downtown Sebring has been designated a 1920s Historic District on the National Register of Historic Places.
 Archival records indicate that George Sebring’s “Circle Plan” for the downtown area was based on the design of Heliopolis, an ancient Egyptian city.
 George’s idea was that all roads should radiate from the center of the community.
 Despite many modern improvements, his essential design remains today.

 Area pride and excitement was revived in the 1950s when annual international sports car racing began at the airport, using excess runways.
 The world renowned “12 Hours of Sebring” continues today as the oldest sports car race of its kind in North America.

-Today, downtown Sebring offers a blend of shops, restaurants and professional businesses – all within walking distance of Sebring’s Cultural Center, which includes the public library, Sebring Historical Society, Highlands Art League and Museum, and Highlands Little Theater.
+Today, downtown Sebring offers a blend of shops, restaurants and professional businesses – all within walking distance of Sebring’s Cultural Center, which includes the public library, Sebring Historical Society, Highlands Art League and Museum and Highlands Lakeside Theatre.